Aliases for CD55 Gene

 GeneCards Summary for CD55 Gene

 CD55 (CD55 Molecule (Cromer Blood Group)) is a Protein Coding gene.
-Diseases associated with CD55 include Paroxysmal Nocturnal Hemoglobinuria and Hemoglobinuria.
-Among its related pathways are Immune response Lectin induced complement pathway and Presynaptic function of Kainate receptors.
+Diseases associated with CD55 include Complement Hyperactivation, Angiopathic Thrombosis, And Protein-Losing Enteropathy and Protein-Losing Enteropathy.
+Among its related pathways are Hematopoietic cell lineage and Immune response Lectin induced complement pathway.
 GO annotations related to this gene include lipid binding and virus receptor activity.
-An important paralog of this gene is ENSG00000276911.
+An important paralog of this gene is CFH.

 UniProtKB/Swiss-Prot for CD55 Gene

 This protein recognizes C4b and C3b fragments that condense with cell-surface hydroxyl or amino groups when nascent C4b and C3b are locally generated during C4 and c3 activation.
 Interaction of daf with cell-associated C4b and C3b polypeptides interferes with their ability to catalyze the conversion of C2 and factor B to enzymatically active C2a and Bb and thereby prevents the formation of C4b2a and C3bBb, the amplification convertases of the complement cascade.

 (Microbial infection) Acts as a receptor for coxsackievirus A21, coxsackieviruses B1, B3 and B5 (PubMed:9151867).
 Acts as a receptor for human enterovirus 70 and D68 (Probable) (PubMed:8764022).
 Acts as a receptor for human echoviruses 6, 7, 11, 12, 20 and 21 (PubMed:7525274).